pipe-01/SGI-FEUP/README.md

 ## Project information

-- All the specified primitves were implemented
+- All the specified primitives were implemented
 - Lights were implemented
 - Transformations were implemented
 - Materials were implemented
 - A component data structure was created to ease the whole process.
 - Scene
-  - Our [scene](scenes/demo.xml) consits in a representation of a tank, a house, a tree with a swing, a road a landmine and a billboard.
+  - Our [scene](scenes/demo.xml) consists of a representation of a tank, a house, a tree with a swing, a road, a landmine, and a billboard.
   - Screenshots of the project can be found [here](screenshots)
 ----